1. English

 Arriving at the Choquequirao archeological site

-Packing checklist for Choquequirao trek (only if you take a tour)
+Packing checklist for Choquequirao trek (guided tour)

 What you have to take with you?